The Centre for Research On New International Economic Order (CReNIEO)

 CReNIEO network from National to International

-Since 2015 CReNIEO has now a co –a partner with the NEWS (Nature Environment Wildlife Society) an organisation working on the conservation of mangroves Salamander, Sea turtles, Lesser cats, Clouded Leopard, Goliath heron, marsh mongoose, etc. CReNIEO is also a partner of the network on mangrove and coastal livelihoods in Sri Lanka, Thailand, Cambodia and Sri Lanka.
+Since 2015 CReNIEO has now a co – partner with the NEWS (Nature Environment Wildlife Society) an organisation working on the conservation of mangroves salamander, sea turtles, lesser cats, clouded leopard, goliath heron, marsh vegetation, etc. CReNIEO is also a partner of the network on mangrove and coastal livelihoods in Sri Lanka, Thailand, Cambodia and Sri Lanka.

 CReNIEO International Support agencies from traditional donors to Corporate partners

-The professionalism developed by the various field staff has lead refocused on its funding partners to corporate funding like, The Global nature Fund, BMZ Government of Germany, AG Daimler and Mercedes Benz (India), SIKA Germany Organic Rapunzel Fair Trade.
+The professionalism developed by the various field staff has to refocus on its funding partners to corporate funding like, The Global Nature Fund, BMZ Government of Germany, AG Daimler and Mercedes Benz (India), and SIKA Germany Organic Rapunzel Fair Trade.

 The livelihoods of the people of the Pulicat lake depend on fishing.
-The CReNIEO since 2011 has been focusing on restoration of mangroves in very difficult areas of Pulicat.
+The CReNIEO since 2011 has been focusing on restoration of mangroves in critical areas of Pulicat.

 Yercaud Tribal development

-This project now focuses on skills training, child rights education, water development and reviving of traditional organic millet farming using locally available organic fertilizers and pesticides.
-Conservation of traditional seeds .
+This project now focuses on skills training, child rights education, water development and reviving of traditional organic millet farming using locally available organic fertilizers and pesticides, conservation of traditional seeds etc .